-And it's not unusual for companies to have to comply to multiple regulations at once, making it even more of a struggle to stay compliant.
+And it's not unusual for companies having to comply with multiple regulations at once, making it even more of a struggle to stay compliant.

 However, it's expensive, complex and requires the right expertise just to stay on top of existing standards, let alone embrace new ones.

-The result is that companies often focus on meeting the minimum requirements instead of implementing proper cyber security polices, which in today's environment where our attackers are always one step ahead of our defenses, is not a good thing.
+The result is that companies often focus on meeting the minimum requirements instead of implementing proper cybersecurity polices, which in today's environment is not a good thing.

 What's The Difference Between Compliance and Security?

 There are many examples of companies being breached despite maintaining regulatory compliance to the letter of the law.